 “I reduced my base weight by over a whopping 10 kg!
 Today my base weight in the summer months floats around 4½ kg and in the colder months is normal at 6 kg not including my newly purchased photography kit.”

-I grew up in Brisbane, Queensland, Australia but I have lived in Denmark for some 25 years.
+I grew up in Brisbane, Queensland, Australia but I have lived in Denmark since 1993.
 As a teenager I did many “Boy Scout” hikes in south-east Queensland, Australia.
 My old Scout master was ex-army and we were put through all sorts of tests including night hikes through thick brush that had to be cut through with a machete whilst we were sucked on by huge leaches.
 In those days we slept straight on the ground in our heavy sleeping bags, using only a ground sheet; there was no such thing as air beds.
 Our shelters were open with no insect nets and no floors.
 You also had to find fallen trees in the bush and make a tent pole to support the shelter as it had none.

 That was quite a few years back and up until 2015 I hadn’t “lived” in the outdoors as I did when I was younger in Australia.
 Therefore I decided to join a refresher course in October 2015.
 I participated in this workshop for several reasons:

 - I had never slept in the Scandinavian outdoors or hiked in this part of the world before and I needed some advice on gear choices for the Nordic conditions

 - a lot has changed since I did this when I was a young man; clothing, backpacks, footwear, sleeping systems etc.